10 Best Herbal Tinctures For Ovulation Pain

 vitex agnus-castus tincture

-Vitex agnus-castus, commonly known as chasteberry, is a herbal tincture often used to support hormonal balance and regulate menstrual cycles.
+Vitex agnus-castus, commonly known as chasteberry, is a traditional herbal remedy often used to support hormonal balance and regulate menstrual cycles.

 cimicifuga racemosa tincture

-Cimicifuga racemosa, commonly known as black cohosh, is a herbal remedy that has been traditionally used to support women's health, particularly during the menstrual cycle.
+Cimicifuga racemosa, commonly known as black cohosh, is a herbal remedy often used in the form of tinctures to support women's health, particularly during the menstrual cycle.

 urtica dioica tincture